Nadine2016/knative/cli-reference.md

 **Example**

-- The following example creates a secret named `mySecret` with a username and a password.
+- The following example creates a secret that is named `mySecret` with a username and a password.

   ```
   ibmcloud coligo secret create --name mySecret --from-literal username=devuser --from-literal password='S!B\*d$zDsb'
   ```
   {: pre}

-- This example creates a secret named `generic-secret` with values from a file.
+- This example creates a secret that is named `generic-secret` with values from a file.
 ```
 ibmcloud coligo secret create --name mySecret --from-file SECRET_KEY=FILENAME
 ```